 For the year ended December 31, 2023, the Company incurred approximately \$1.1 million of acquisition related costs, included within "Selling, general, and administrative" in the Consolidated Statement of Operations.
-Epiluvac's results of operations were immaterial to the Company's Consolidated Statement of Operations for the year ended December 31, 2023.
-Additionally, the pro forma Consolidated Statement of Operations as if Epiluvac had been acquired as of January 1, 2022 would not be materially different from the Company's actual Consolidated Statement of Operations for the year ended December 31, 2023 or 2022.
+Additionally, the pro forma Consolidated Statement of Operations as if Epiluvac had been acquired as of January 1, 2022 would not be materially different from the Company's actual Consolidated Statement of Operations for the years ended December 31, 2024, 2023, or 2022.